 If you are a participant in this project, please go to (Research New Zealand page) for more information.

-For more information about the NZ-ITC Project please contact firstname.lastname@example.org or any of the project team.
+For more information about the NZ-ITC Project please contact email@example.com or any other member of the project team.

-For more information about the ITC Project please visit http://www.itcproject.org and for more information on the NZ-ITC project see itcproject.org/countries/new-zealand
+For more information about the international ITC Project please visit www.itcproject.org and for more information on the NZ-ITC project see itcproject.org/countries/new-zealand